weslleybarboza/datalakehouse/readme.md

-# data stack
+# Data stack

 ## Overview
-This
+This data stack was built in answer to the assessment.
+During the test the following situations were identified:
+1. duplicated data for the same key on the tables fact_invoice and dim_product
+2. the data format was different
+3. fields empty/null

 ## Data Stack

 - Nifi for ingestion
-- Nifi registry for control version
-- Minio for object storage (S3 AWS)
+- Minio for object storage (S3)
-- Dremio as query engine
+- Dremio as query engine (Iceberg tables)
 - Apache Nessie for metastore

-- DBT for transformation, basic tests and documentation
+- DBT for transformation, tests and documentation

-- Jupyter notebook for data quality
 - Airflow orchestration

 # Environment setup